kdeldycke/meta-package-manager/docs/usecase.md

 You maintain a repository of `dotfiles`.
 This helps you spawn up a highly customized working environment in a couple of hours.
 New job?
 New machine?
-Easy: run your dotfiles, get a coffe, come back with everything perfectly in place to start an extremely productive hacking session.
+Easy: run your dotfiles, get a coffee, come back with everything perfectly in place to start an extremely productive hacking session.
 But maintaining `dotfiles` is a pain.